iter8-tools/docs/docs/tutorials/integrations/ghactions.md

 template: main.html
 ---

+# GitHub Actions

-There are two ways that you can use Iter8 with GitHub.
+There are two ways that you can use Iter8 with GitHub Actions.
 You can [run Iter8 CLI within a GitHub Actions workflow](#use-iter8-in-a-github-actions-workflow) and you can also [use Iter8 to trigger a GitHub Actions workflow](#use-iter8-to-trigger-a-github-actions-workflow) from an experiment.

 # Use Iter8 in a GitHub Actions workflow